0r4nd/TextEncoderLite/README.md

 # TextEncoderLite
 TextEncoderLite is a "polyfill" library that allows to replace the TextEncoder class of javascript.<br>
+The encoder is 4x to 10x slower than official version (depend of the charset), decoder is 5x slower<br>
-The library is much slower than the official version, and it takes almost 300kb in memory (even if the table has been highly optimized)
+The library takes almost 300kb in memory (even if the table has been optimized)

 Why this library since it already exists?<br>
 Because I didn't see that the TextEncoder library already existed!<br>